 Mr. Carroll’s practice also includes representing corporations and individuals in matters before the SEC, the Massachusetts Attorney General’s Office and the Massachusetts Securities Division.
 His current engagements include matters before each of those regulators.
 He has defended a variety of civil enforcement actions and regulatory inquiries relating to allegations of misleading disclosure and claims that for-profit educational institutions violated state consumer protection laws.

 Mr. Carroll has utilized the Private Securities Litigation Reform Act to obtain a rare denial of a class certification motion in a purported 10b-5 securities fraud class action.
 He also argued the first Rule 23 (f) class certification appeal accepted by the First Circuit.

 Mr. Carroll often litigates a variety of covenant-not-to-compete and “employee raiding” cases on behalf of several Massachusetts high-technology firms.
 He also has experience trying cases before arbitration panels of FINRA and AAA.
 In addition, he has tried so-called “whistleblower” cases to an administrative law judge pursuant to Sarbanes-Oxley.

 Mr. Carroll has been a guest lecturer at the MIT Sloan School of Management on matters relating to insider trading and the federal securities laws.
 He is a former member of Skadden’s Policy Committee, the firm’s governing body.
 Mr. Carroll repeatedly has been selected for inclusion in Chambers USA: America’s Leading Lawyers for Business and The Best Lawyers in America.
-He also was named as one of the 500 Leading Lawyers in America by Lawdragon and has been named in The Legal 500 U.S. Mr. Carroll was named Best Lawyers’ 2021 Boston Bet-the-Company Litigation Lawyer of the Year and a 2019 Trials MVP by Law360, as well as a 2018 Client Choice Award winner as an attorney who “stands apart for excellent client care,” and he previously has been named a BTI Client Service All-Star by The BTI Consulting Group for providing outstanding client service.
+He also was named as one of the 500 Leading Lawyers in America by Lawdragon and has been named in The Legal 500 U.S. Mr. Carroll was named Best Lawyers’ 2021 Boston Bet-the-Company Litigation Lawyer of the Year and a 2019 Trials MVP by Law360, as well as a 2018 Client Choice Award winner as an attorney who “stands apart for excellent client care.”
+He previously has been named a BTI Client Service All-Star by The BTI Consulting Group for providing outstanding client service.
 “All-Stars” are nominated unprompted in interviews with corporate counsel at Fortune 1000 and other large organizations.